Contact

 POT has been granted Listing with a 'Non-Standard' ("NS") designation.
 This designation was granted because under the Port Companies Act 1988, changes to POT's Constitution must be approved by the Minister of Transport.
 For further information, please see the Port Companies Act 1988 which is publicly available at www.legislation.govt.nz.

-The following information was extracted from Port of Tauranga Limited's full year results, released 29 August 2025
+The following information was extracted from Port of Tauranga Limited's half year results, released 27 February 2026:

 Highlights and challenges